OltreSoftware/cp-method/README.md

 ### What is the CP Method

-The **Context Pack (CP) Method** is an original methodology for designing, structuring, and incrementally updating the context provided to generative AI models.
+The **Context Pack (CP) Method** is a structured methodological proposal for the design, structuring, and incremental updating of context provided to generative AI models.
 It is not a tool or a piece of software — it is a working method.

 The method defines:
 - a standard **14-section structure** for organizing context